gbrodman/order-tracking/README.md

 ## Instructions

+**If you are on Windows, use [this guide](https://docs.google.com/document/d/1wivg69Urc9boScOUvW4sdP6zJrayikNyzKcJgS2kjyw/edit#heading=h.k3xoxdnm2imr) instead of these instructions, as Windows is a bit difficult and this guide is clear.**

 - Disconnect from any VPNs that might interfere (they might or might not cause you some network connectivity issues)
 - Enable IMAP in GMail--go to the Settings page, then the "Forwarding and POP/IMAP" tab, then make sure IMAP is enabled
 - `pip3 install -r requirements.txt`